-A recent post on Reddit Ireland was forwarded to our news desk with the heading “This won the Internet today.”
+A post on Reddit Ireland was forwarded to our news desk with the heading “This won the Internet today.”
 How could we resist.

 The poster asked for people’s “favorite Irish phrases/sayings.”
 They added that they wanted, “phrases/exclamations/in-jokes that we generally throw around in everyday conversation and contribute to us being known for our turn of phrase and originality.”